gnmearacaun/LXQt-Labwc/README.md

 #### Build the Latest Neovim

-Neovim is improving rapidly.
-To take advantage of recent developments in the plugins infrastructure we need a newer version of Neovim than Trixie offers.
-Neovim plays nicely with the system clipboard for copy and pasting, commenting lines easily (`gcc`) and searching for files with `telescope` and so much more.
+To use the awesome [LazyVim](https://www.lazyvim.org/installation) config we need a newer version of Neovim than Trixie offers.

 - Note `CMAKE_BUILD_TYPE=RelWithDebInfo` would make a build with Debug info. `Release` runs a bit lighter.